armory/docs/content/en/scale-agent/tasks/dynamic-accounts/enable.md

 ---
-title: Enable the Dynamic Accounts API
+title: Enable Dynamic Accounts
 linkTitle: Enable Dynamic Accounts
 description: >
-  Learn how to enable and disable the Dynamic Accounts API in Armory Scale Agent for Spinnaker and Kubernetes.
+  Learn how to enable and configure the Dynamic Accounts feature in Armory Scale Agent for Spinnaker and Kubernetes.
 ---

 ## {{% heading "prereq" %}}